-This usually works itself out.
-A baby won’t starve themselves.
+Bottle refusal usually works itself out.
+A baby won’t starve itself.
 It just won’t be any fun for anyone for a while.

 When you work, you will pump one day, and that milk will be given the next day you are at work.

 You will only have to dip into your stash when:

 - You spill the milk you have pumped.
 This is probably going to happen at least once.
 You cry.
 There’s a reason that saying about not crying over spilled milk doesn’t say “don’t cry over spilled breast milk.”